HesaiTechnology/HesaiLidar_Swift_SDK/change notes.md

 Pandar128SDK_1.2.4

 ##modify
-1. Support save frame data to the local file
-2. Fix that all point cloud values have timestamp and ring
+1. Fix the problem that point cloud data is put in wrong place in dual model

+星期五, 18. 十二月 2020 22:00 晚上
+##version
+Pandar128SDK_1.2.5

+##modify
-3. Fix the problem that point cloud data is put in wrong place in dual model
+1. Fix the problem that point cloud data is put in wrong place in dual model